Supporting Survivors of Sexual Violence

 The answers to these questions are helpful to remember and honor as your own survivor narrative.
 However, what you needed in that moment may be different from what your loved one needs.
 While a survivor has a right to file a police report, access a medical forensic exam (following an acute assault), or access trauma therapy, they are not required to access these supports right away (or at all).
 It’s important to remember that sexual harm involves someone’s choice and agency being taken away from them, and in your supportive role you can be helpful by supporting the return of that choice and agency back to the survivor.

-For additional resources, or to receive support after sexual assault, please contact In Power, Howard Brown Health’s sexual harm response program, at email@example.com.
+For additional resources, or to receive support after sexual assault, please contact In Power, Howard Brown Health’s sexual harm response program, at firstname.lastname@example.org (email address no longer active).

 We are here to support you in health, in pride, and in power.